lionelmace/roks-3scale/README.md

 ## Prerequisites

-* An IBM Cloud Account with Admin acces rights
+* An IBM Cloud Account with Admin access rights
 * A cluster ROKS
 * A COS bucket

 ## Create the environment

-Terraform is used to provision a complete environment with the cluster, the COS bucket.
+Terraform can be used to provision the Cloud Services: the OpenShift cluster, the COS bucket.

 1. Initialize the terraform